 Similar to how the start point is set, pan and zoom the map so that the cursor is located at the point you want, and then tap this menu item to set the target point.

 Once the target point has been set, the points menu will contain an item that allows you to clear it.

 A position report contains both a location and the time you were there.
 Position reports can be used as both the starting point and time by the weather routing solver.
 If you are sailing a passage, it is often useful to create a track for where you have been.
 A track can give valuable (and entertaining) context to your passage.

 One way of working with the WR system, is to frequently download new weather data and update your weather routes based on where you are, with the fresh forecasts.
 An easy way of doing this, is to first create a position report for where you are, then download new weather data, using the visual location of your position as context when defining a weather download region.
 After the download has finished, update the weather routes.
 Using position reports makes this workflow easier.

 To create a position report, first position the map on your current location (using the built in GPS or by typing in the location using the latitude / longitude input described above.)
 Once the map is centered on your location, tap the create position report button in the points menu, and a new vessel icon will appear under the cursor.

 If you are creating position reports to keep track of your vessels location, there will be no need to set a start time, as that information is encapsulated in the position report.

 If you set a start time, it will override the time in a position report.
 If you are not creating position reports, setting a start time will be required.

-You have the option of setting the start time using the GRIB timeline, or to the current time of day (now.)
+You have the option of setting the start time using the GRIB timeline, from the currently selected path, or to the current time of day (now.)